StanisKo/MGME/docs/Adeventure Flow.md

     |
     |
     v
-    Create random event instance and return to the caller
+    Create random event and return to the caller
 </pre>